Chrismcclendon0/osticket-prereqs/README.md

 Open the installation files included in the "Prerequsites" section and install Internet information Services (IIS).
 Enable IIS in windows with CGI and Common HTTP features, and IIS Management Console.
 From the installation files download and install "PHP Manager for IIS", "Rewrite Module".
 Create the directory "C:\PHP" then download "PHP 7.3.8" from the installation files and unzip the contents into C:\PHP.

 ![image](https://github.com/Chrismcclendon0/osticket-prereqs/assets/144953146/86f49cb9-b331-4346-b1b6-1880453c3a82)
+Open IIS as an Admin.
+Register PHP from within IIS.
+Reload IIS (Open IIS, Stop and Start the server).
+Install osTicket v1.15.8 then download osTicket from the installation files folder.
+Extract and copy “upload” folder to c:\inetpub\wwwroot.
+Within c:\inetpub\wwwroot, rename “upload” to “osTicket”
 </p>
 <br />